dh-netsec-lab/dh-netsec-lab.github.io/cybersecurity/Enterprise-Cybersecurity-Lab/threat-validation/index.md

----
+-

-title: Threat Validation & Containment
+# Threat Validation & Containment
----

 This section demonstrates how enterprise security controls are validated end-to-end — from exposure identification, through detection, and into containment.